MAlexGG/songs/README.md

 ## Exercises

-- Exercise 1: funtion getAllArtists() -> write the code that gets all artists into an array.
+- Exercise 1: function getAllArtists() -> write the code that gets all artists into an array.
 - Exercise 2: function getSongsFromArtist() -> return the objects that contains the song of a certain artist.
 - Exercise 3: function orderAlphabetically() ->  alphabetic order the array by title.
 - Exercise 4: function orderByYear() -> order the array by year, ascending.